Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Results

-In Figure \ref{8pp}(right), we show the histogram of a two-ideology case, where Conservatives and the DUP, plus one independent MP were classified as Right-wing; while the rest of the MPs were classified as Left-wing.
+Recall that in the right-side chart in Figure \ref{8pp} we show the histogram of a two-ideology case, where we re-labelled the Conservatives, the DUP, and one independent MP as right-wing; while the rest of the MPs were classified as left-wing.
 Re-labelling each MP by ideology rather than by political party gives a clearer and more striking result.
-It appears that the cross-party alliances and within-party conflicts in the non-Brexit case completely disappear when re-labelling the MPs by Left or Right.
-On the other hand, the Brexit case continues to identify instances of rebellion on both cross-party alliances and within-party conflicts.
-In Figure \ref{2p_network}, we graph the extreme values of the histogram in Figure \ref{8pp}(right), i.e. $\leq-1$ (within-party conflicts), and $\geq1$ (cross-party alliances).
-It is evident that in the top graph that represents the non-Brexit case, there is no rebellion.
-The absence of edges in the top graph of Figure \ref{2p_network} means that each MP voted within expectation: they voted mostly within their ideological rhetoric.
+In both the histogram in Figure \ref{8pp} and the network visualisation in Figure \ref{2p_network}, it appears that the cross-ideology alliances and within-ideology conflicts in the non-Brexit case completely disappear when re-labelling the MPs by left or right ideology.
+The absence of edges in the top graph of the non-Brexit case suggests full cohesion within each left-wing and right-wing cluster, respectively.
+In contrast, the bottom graph depicting the Brexit case continues to show strong cross-cluster interactions, suggesting instances of rebellion on both cross-ideology alliances and within-ideology conflicts.